gshipley/2013-Summit-Lab/OpenShift Enterprise Summit - Lab Manual.md

 ##**Create a new application**

 It is very easy to create an OpenShift Enterprise application using *rhc*.
-The command to create an application is *rhc app create* and it requires two mandatory arguments:

-* **Application Name (-a or --app)** : The name of the application.
-The application name can only contain alpha-numeric characters and at max contain only 32 characters.

-* **Type (-t or --type)**: The type is used to specify which language runtime to use.

 Create a directory to hold your OpenShift Enterprise code projects:

 	$ cd ~
 	$ mkdir ose